ssc-sp/datahub-resource-modules/templates/new-project-template/readme.md

 ## Template Usage

-Copy all files in the template directory to a new project directory and generate the
+Copy all files in the template directory to a new project directory and generate the template variables in a file called `<template-name>.auto.tfvars` (or `<template-name>.auto.tfvars.json`) in the project directory.
+Then run `terraform init` and `terraform apply` to create the resources.

 ## Template Variables